InnocentZero/blog/content/blog/freelights.md

 Knowledge abound, my soul released

-For those shimmering stars were not just lights
+For the shimmering stars were not just lights

-They were the beacons of wisdom, infinite sights
+They were beacons of wisdom, infinite sights

 <br>
-Perched upon those towering heights so grand
+Perched upon heights so grand

-They held the keys to understanding, hand in hand
+They held the keys, hand in hand

 I realized that the journey was the prize